YapStone is raising $100M to take on PayPal, Stripe in marketplace payments, nabs $71M so far

 The money being announced today values the company at around $471 million, according to PitchBook, meaning that the total valuation when the Series C closes could be around $500 million.
 We have asked the company to confirm the figures and will update when we hear back.

 This Series C comes with a series of impressive investors that includes strategic as well as financial backing.
 It was led by Premji Invest, the venture arm of the Premji family office (the family behind Wipro, whose chairman, Azim Premji, has been called the Tsar of Indian IT).
-Others in the round include Mastercard and previous investors Accel and Meritech Capital Partners.
+Others in the round include MasterCard and previous investors Accel and Meritech Capital Partners.
 It brings the total raised by YapStone to nearly $187 million.

 YapStone may not get as much attention as a number of other payment providers — the biggest payment company you’ve never heard of, is how one observer described it — but it has been making a dent in the market, currently processing over $18 billion in payments annually.